 Nothing grabs a listener quite like a chorus in a pop song.
 Such choruses contrast with the verses by delivering an increase in intensity.
-While it’s possible to create a breakout chorus without ever changing the chords — by altering the melody, vocal inflection, and arrangement (e.g. “Free Falling” by Tom Petty, “Pride (In the Name of Love)” by U2, or “Smells Like Teen Spirit” by Nirvana) — many of the most powerful choruses involve building up harmonic tension in the verse and releasing that tension in the chorus (e.g. “Starman” by David Bowie, “Since U Been Gone” by Kelly Clarkson, “Help!” by the Beatles).
+While it’s possible to create a breakout chorus without ever changing the chords — by altering the melody, vocal inflection, and arrangement (e.g. “Free Falling” by Tom Petty, “Pride (In the Name of Love)” by U2, or “Smells Like Teen Spirit” by Nirvana) — many of the most powerful choruses involve building up harmonic tension in the verse and releasing that tension in the chorus often times in the form of a key change (e.g. “Starman” by David Bowie, “Since U Been Gone” by Kelly Clarkson, “Help!” by the Beatles).
 And though most songs stay in roughly the same key throughout, it’s possible to changes keys to make your breakout chorus break out even further.

 One classic way to effect a powerful key change is also one of the easiest to pull off, and that is to move from one key to its relative minor or major.
 In brief, relative keys are keys that share all of the same notes, like C major and A minor.
 Starting a song in a minor key and then going to its relative major is a classic songwriting strategy that produces an uplifting move.

 A classic example of this is “Girl” by the Beatles.
 The melancholy verses are in Em and the slightly happier choruses are in the relative major of G.